-2.1 LEX L11 Overview
+2. LEX L11 OVERVIEW

-The Motorola Solutions LEX L11 is a ruggedized Android 9 device designed for mission-critical use cases.
-The LEX L11 can be configured during initial deployment for either the COBO use case (also called Device Owner) or the COPE use case (Profile Owner).
+The Motorola Solutions LEX L11 is a ruggedized Android 11 device designed for mission-critical use cases.
+The LEX L11 can be configured during initial deployment for either the COBO use cases (also called Device Owner), or the COPE use cases (Profile Owner) but only the COBO use case is approved for use in the DoD at this time.